gzcch/DMCAG/README.md

 ├── X2   n * d_2
 ...
 ```
+Then place the file inside a folder named "data".
 Then you can set up your dataset as follows in training file：
 ```
     if args.dataset ==  dataset_name: